 National Education Association

-NEA collected $375 million from its members in fiscal year 2020.
+According to its filings with the U.S. Department of Labor, NEA collected $375 million from its members in fiscal year 2022.

 In that year alone:

 - $41.6 million was spent on divisive political candidates, causes and lobbying.

 - $120 million was paid or contributed to largely ideological organizations.
 This included $270,000 donated to the Democracy Alliance, a radical left organization founded by George Soros.
 NEA also gave $450,000 to the Strategic Victory Fund, a super PAC that has financially supported Planned Parenthood.